Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 #### Create the RewardedVideo Object

-Rewarded ads are requested and shown by `BURewardedVideoAd` object, which needed to be created before loading ads.
+Rewarded ad is requested and shown by `BURewardedVideoAd` object, which needed to be created before loading ads.
 The `BURewardedVideoAd` object requires two parameters: a String 'slotID' which is your ad unit ID and a  `BURewardedVideoModel` object which is a user-related configuration containing the property like  `userId`, `rewardName`, and `rewardAmount`, etc.

 Requied：